This article covers preserving and using garlic during the winter months.

 Kristin from YellowBlissRoad has a wonderful website where you'll find fabulous recipes like this one and gorgeous projects.
 Read her adoption story, it will melt your heart.

 Vaseline is a by product of oil drilling and a lot of countries have banned some products that contain petroleum jelly.
+It has drying effects on some people, which is the exact opposite of what they need.

 Here's a natural two ingredient substitute a 'non-petroleum jelly' that you can knock up in the kitchen in minutes.